Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-optionals.md

 title: Working with Optionals
 position: 3
 keywords:
-- CompletableFuture
-- exceptionally
+- null
-- ExceptionLogger
+- ifPresent
-- join
+- isPresent
-- thenAcceptAsync
+- orElse
 ---

 > This tutorials assumes you are familiar with lambda expressions.
 Take a look at the [Lambda Introduction](/wiki/essential-knowledge/lambda-introduction) first, if you are not!